Certification required prior training: None

 b.
 Passage charts, coastal charts, plans

-3. Can read elementary information from a chart that is crutial for safe sailing:
+3. Can read elementary information from a chart that is crucial for safe sailing:

 c.
 Navigational obstacles